BodyaSolo/BodyaSolo/README.md

 ## Hi, I'm Bohdan 👋
-I'm a Engineer based in Kyiv ☀️.
+I'm a Developer based in Kyiv ☀️.

 I describe myself as a passionate developer who loves coding and the web platform.